ihepcc-storage/cssclient/README.md

-CSSClient: This is a tool to operate computational storage functions implemented in EOS <br>
+CSSClient is a tool to operate computational storage functions implemented in EOS <br>
 Developed by CCIHEP, 2022 <br>

 #compile